 How to Apply for HCV Program

-Applications may be picked up in the main office located at 809 Edmond Street, Bristol, VA.
+Applications are available on-site utilizing BRHA kiosks located in the mail lobby at 809 Edmond Street, Bristol, VA.
 For inquiries, please call Christy Napier at (276) 821-6262.

 The BRHA partners with more than 100 private property owners to provide rental units to families in the City of Bristol Virginia in need of quality, affordable housing through the Housing Choice Voucher (“HCV”) Program.
 Some benefits of participating in the HCV Program include:

 - Free Annual Inspections of your unit.

 - Free Marketing – Owners can list available units by contacting our main office 276-642-2001